ahmedsaheed/website/data/second-brain/react-theming.md

 ```

-On completion of the hook, we now need to implement a function which makes our theming work.
+On completion of the hook, we'll need to implement a function which makes our theming work.

-Implementing this is very fair when done correctly.
+Implementing this is fairly easy when done correctly.
-To get started let's create a component called `theme.js`.
+To get started let's create a component called `theme.js` in our component's folder.
 In our `theme.js` file lets implement this function

 ```js
 import { createContext, useEffect } from "react"